Mold exposure symptoms

-Mold allergy symptoms vary widely depending on the person, the age of the individual, their health condition and the type of mold they are being exposed to.
+Mold allergy symptoms vary widely depending on the person, the age of the individual, their health condition, and the type of mold they are exposed to.
 Those who are most at risk are the very young, elderly, individuals with compromised immune systems and pets.
-Also, the class and variety of the fungi is an important factor.
-For example, the Hazard Class B trigger allergic reactions in people while those from the Hazard Class A group poses far more serious implications.
+Also, the class and variety of mold is an important factor.
+For example, the Hazard Class B types trigger allergic reactions in people, while those from the Hazard Class A group pose a much more serious threat.

-Mold releases tiny microscopic spores into the air from time to time and when they are breathed in the immune system starts reacting in a negative way.
-The type of reaction depends on the type of mold spores, the quantity breathed in and the persons immune system.
+Mold releases tiny microscopic spores into the air from time to time, and when inhaled, the immune system starts responding negatively.
+The type of response depends on the kind of mold spores, the quantity breathed in, and the person’s immune system.
 This is why it’s always recommended to wear the correct type of respirator mask whenever doing DIY mold removal.

 Learn more about these spores here.